 There is no formalized process for the Commission or its staff to disapprove an ATS rule change.

-In fact, as Regulation ATS is currently structured, it's not clear that the Commission has even reserved itself the authority to suspend or disapprove an ATS rule change (such as imposition of connectivity fees).
+As Regulation ATS is currently structured, it's not clear that the Commission has even reserved itself any authority to suspend or disapprove an ATS rule change (such as imposition of connectivity fees).

 Further, because an ATS is not a registered exchange, it is unclear to what extent the venue would even be required to comply with the structures of the Exchange Act (e.g., that the fees be reasonable and equitably allocated, and that its rules not be discriminatory or undue burdens on competition).

-While we understand that access to IntelligentCross would purportedly need to be "substantially equivalent" to the exchanges, we don't know what that means.
+While we understand that access to IntelligentCross would purportedly need to be "substantially equivalent" to the exchanges, there is no clarity or standard process to make such a determination.
 That language has not been fleshed out by Commission Rules or guidance.
 Nor has it been fleshed out by FINRA Rules or guidance.

 To the contrary, the procedures for reviewing and approving operational, governance, or fee changes are fundamentally different.
 Unfortunately, we know there are many areas where an ATS's governance and operations are not "substantially equivalent" to exchanges.
-For example, many ATSs explicitly operate in ways that are facially discriminatory - often, to the benefit of their target customers, which may include investors.
+For example, many ATSs explicitly operate in ways that are facially discriminatory - albeit, often, to the benefit of their target customers, which may include investors.